 How to winterize a boat in the Midwest

 - The inboard engine should be run first as it is the most paramount piece of the boat.
 After running it, make sure the engine oil is changed.
-Then change the oil filter before flushing the engine with fresh water, and perhaps antifreeze, to clean out the leftover residue.
+Then change the oil filter before flushing the engine with fresh water, perhaps antifreeze, to clean out the leftover residue.

 - Next to observe is the outboard engine.
 Firstly, the engine should be flushed with fresh water.
 Once the water is drained from the engine, disconnect the fuel hose and let it run until it stops completely.

 - Be sure to change fuel filters and water separators and then fill your tank completely to prevent condensation from manifesting.
-Also, add fuel stabilizer to the tank so the fuel maintains its quality while in storage.
+Also, add a fuel stabilizer to the tank so the fuel maintains its quality while in storage.

 - Thoroughly clean the bilges with warm to hot water, soap, and a brush.

-- For the head, pump out the holding tank at the proper local facility then add fresh water to it and flush several times.
+- For the head, pump out the holding tank at the proper local facility then add fresh water to it and flush it several times.